Healthy Homes Assessment Te Mata

 Heating Te Mata

-If the heating you provide is electric heating or heat pump it should include an thermostat.
-This will help make your heating more consistent and efficient.
-In most homes, larger fixed heating equipment like wood burners, heat pumps, pellet burners or flued gas heaters are necessary.
-In certain situations, like small apartments an electric, fixed heater may be sufficient.
+If the heating you offer is electric heating or heat pump, it should include the thermostat.
+This will help make your heating more consistent and effective.
+For the majority of houses, bigger fixed heating systems such as heat pumps, wood burners, pellet burners or flued gas heaters are necessary.
+In certain situations, like apartments with small spaces the smaller fixed electric heater could be enough.

 See the full details for details on Healthy Homes heating needs.